 As the probability of interaction of the incoming and outgoing electrons decreases with increasing energy one can minimise the probability of multiple scattering by increasing the energy of the incoming and outgoing electrons.
-Hence our present spectrometer operates at relative high energies ($E_0 = 50$ keV, $E{1,2} \approx 25$ keV) [3] and the multiple scattering effects are small, at least for the thinnest films and low Z targets.
-The main quasi-particle structure is well resolved which can be compared to band structure calculations.
-The information contained in the measurement is richer than just the dispersion.
+Hence, our present spectrometer operates at relative high energies $(E_0 = 50 \text{ keV}, E{1,2} \approx 25 \text{ keV})$ [3] and the multiple scattering effects are small, at least for the thinnest films and low Z targets.
+The main quasi-particle structure is well resolved and can be compared directly to band structure calculations, but the data contain more information than just the dispersion.
 Good agreement between the experimental data and theory is only obtained, if one corrects the experiment for multiple scattering and one uses calculations that go beyond the independent particle approximation [4-6].